 Can you use store credit cards anywhere?

-You've likely stood at the checkout counter of a retail store and been asked, “Would you like to save on your purchase today by signing up for our store credit card?"
-It can be tempting to agree in that moment, especially knowing there's a chance for immediate savings.
+You may have stood at the checkout counter of a retail store and been asked, “Would you like to save on your purchase today by signing up for our store credit card?”
+It can be tempting to agree in that moment, especially knowing there’s a chance for immediate savings.

 What is a store credit card?

 A store card is a credit card that can only be used in a specific store or group of stores.
-For example, if you have a store card with the apparel retailer Gap, you may be able to use it within their network of brands, which include Old Navy, Banana Republic and Athleta, but nowhere else.
+For example, if you have a store card with the apparel retailer Gap®, you may be able to use it within their network of brands, which include Old Navy®, Banana Republic® and Athleta®, but nowhere else.

 Can you use store credit cards any other places?